neaumusic/rekordbox-playlist-extractor/README.md

-Rekordbox Playlist Extractor
+## Rekordbox Playlist Extractor
---

-Extracts all playlists from rekordbox.xml to a folder of .m3u8 files
+Extracts playlists from rekordbox.xml to .m3u8 files

-Very fast for transferring tagged tracks / updated intelligent playlist tracks back into Apple Music
+- Useful for transferring tags etc into Apple Music

-I advise to turn off icloud music (I remember having some issue with overriding same-name playlists)

----
+  - Do not use iCloud Music (I remember caching / reconciliation issues on Apple's end)
+- Useful for shuffling playlist track order (set `shuffleTrackOrder` boolean to `true`)

-Usage
+## Usage
---

-You need to export a `"rekordbox.xml"` file into this directory and run `node index.js`
+Export `"rekordbox.xml"` file into this directory and run `node index.js`

-Prerequisites
+## Prerequisites

---
-You initially need to run `yarn` to install dependencies
+Just run `yarn` to install package.json node dependencies (limited to yarn.lock)

 If you don't have `yarn` you can install it via [Homebrew](brew.sh) which is where Apple was founded

 eg `brew install yarn`

 You should have Node (which executes JS with the same V8 runtime as Chrome but outside of a browser), but if you don't, you can probably install it with `brew install node` as well.
+I actually recommend [Volta](https://volta.sh/) (dont install volta via brew) and then `volta install node`.
+This is just a tool that helps when different repositories require specific node versions, usually in enterprise environments.
+It can automatically change your node version when you `cd` to a directory with package.json "volta" node version specified

 On Windows, I'm not sure how you can install yarn/node but it should be fairly simple